 INNER CITY SOUNDTRACK (2005)

 When the new edition of Inner City Sound was due to come out in 2005, I seized the opportunity to do something I'd dreamed about since 1981 - produce an album to accompany the book.
-And thanks to the good agency of my old friend Stuart Coupe and his Laughing Outlaw label, along with all the artists and other record companies involved, not to mention Don Barltey on restorations and (re) mastering, the Inner City Soundtrack was realised with a minimum of fuss and maximum of result.
+And thanks to the good agency of Stuart Coupe and his Laughing Outlaw label, along with all the artists and other record companies involved, not to mention Don Barltey on restorations and (re) mastering, the Inner City Soundtrack was realised with a minimum of fuss and maximum of result.
 Its tracklist and liner-notes are reproduced below, along with - another long-standing dream come true - an (expanded) reissue of the Family Tree I originally produced as a one-off poster in 1980, which is attached as a pdf to click onto.

 When the idea of getting Inner City Sound out again originally came up, more than twenty years after the book was first published, I knew it was about time.
 This wasn’t just because the book was being sold on eBay and elsewhere at collector’s prices, or that bootleg copies were available at a shop in Melbourne.
 No, it was Mojo magazine that did it, when they ran a special issue on post-punk.
 It burned me up the same way the same thing used to burn me up back when: You always hear about all the English and American bands – but what about the Australian bands?!
 That was one of the reasons I did Inner City Sound in the first place – because Australian music always seemed to get short shrift compared to its English and American cousins, even if it was always as good as if not frequently better…